lm-evaluation-challenges/lm-evaluation-challenges.github.io/index.md

 However, language models (LMs) not only inherit the challenges previously faced in benchmarking, but also introduce a slew of novel considerations which can make proper comparison across models difficult, misleading, or near-impossible.

 <br>
 In this tutorial, we aim to bring attendees up to speed on the state of language model evaluation, and highlight current challenges in evaluating language model performance through discussing the various methods of evaluation, tasks and benchmarks commonly associated with evaluating progress in language model research.
-We will then discuss how these common pitfalls can be addressed and what considerations should be taken to enhance future work.
+We will then discuss how these common pitfalls can be addressed and what considerations should be taken to enhance future work. test
 </div>
 <hr>